j2store/userguide/points_and_rewards.md

         Points are earned for purchases based on the conversion rate you set.
 For example, customers could earn 1 point for every dollar spent.
 ![](step3_redeem_reward_points.png)
     * ###### Maximum Points Discount
+      you can set Maximum number of points should a customer to, apply discount to his order.
 ![](maximum_points_discount.png)
     * ###### Points Label
 * #### Product / Cart / Checkout Messages